 Q7.
 Does the U.S. Centers for Disease Control and Prevention (CDC) have a position on Acanthosis Nigricans screening?

 A7.
 Yes.
-To see the CDC position statement regarding Acanthosis Nigricans, specifically concerning screening in schools and community settings, go to - www.cdc.gov/diabetes/news/docs/an.htm.
+Comments on the CDC position statement regarding Acanthosis Nigricans, specifically concerning screening in schools and community settings, can be found in a Border Health statement response to CDC position statement at http://www.utpa.edu/dept/tmbhco/tmbhco/response.htm.

 Q8.
 Where do I go for more implementation information?